 To decrease the level of uncertainty

-resulting from data extrapolation between well borings, 3D seismic survey data as an additional source of information can be invaluable.
-Data from both the seismic survey and the well logs not only serve as a check on one another but can provide the robust dataset necessary for an accurate and expansive characterization of reservoir properties.
+resulting from data extrapolation between well borings, 3D seismic reflection data as an additional source of information can be invaluable.
+Data from both the seismic cube and the well logs not only serve as a check on one another but can provide the robust dataset necessary for an accurate and expansive characterization of reservoir properties.